wisdom

 • Korea: Kimchi is a popular food made from fermented cabbage known for its unique flavor and health benefits.
 During fermentation, lactic acid bacteria are produced, acting as natural probiotics.
 These probiotics are beneficial for gut health and digestion.
 Experts recommend consuming a small portion of kimchi alongside your meals or adding it to soups and stews for a probiotic boost.
 Additionally, many people enjoy kimchi’s spicy flavor and find it a versatile ingredient in many dishes.

 • Japan: Miso, a savory paste made from fermented soybeans, is a crucial ingredient in Japanese cuisine.
-Moreover, it is rich in probiotics and digestive enzymes that help maintain gut health and improve nutrient absorption.
+It is rich in probiotics and digestive enzymes that help maintain gut health and improve nutrient absorption.
 According to grandma’s wisdom, you can incorporate miso into your daily routine by starting your day with a warm bowl of miso soup or using miso paste to marinate proteins and enjoy the added gut-friendly benefits.

 3. Let Herbs Do the Talking